CloudCannon/reader/README.md

       // Path to collection folder relative to source
       path: '_posts',

-      // (Optional) - The loader used to parse the files in this collection
+      // (Optional) - The parser used to parse the files in this collection
-      // If unset, defaults to the loader associated with file extention.
+      // If unset, defaults to the parser associated with file extention.
-      loader: 'md',
+      parser: 'front-matter',

       // The URL pattern for items in this collection (i.e. permalink in many SSGs).
 Either a string or function.
       //